-The review is initiated when receipt of complete protocol application or amendment, including all required documents, is accepted by the IRB/IACUC Administrator.
+The review is initiated when receipt of complete protocol application or amendment, including all required documents, is accepted by the IACUC Administrator.
 Protocol Approval is required at least every three (3) years.
 Protocols requiring Institutional Biosafety Committee approval must obtain it prior to IACUC approval.
-Principal Investigators (PIs) are strongly encouraged to consult with the committee veterinarian during the planning stages and prior to protocol submission, particularly for studies that have significant potential for pain or distress.
+Principal Investigators (PIs) are strongly encouraged to consult with the campus veterinarian during the planning stages and prior to protocol submission, particularly for studies that have significant potential for pain or distress.
 Experts from within or outside the University community or consultants may be asked to assist in review of protocols that are complex in nature.

 Designated Member Review (DMR)